thehackersplaybook/auxknow/docs/api-reference.md

 **Outputs:**

-- A complete answer object or an incremental stream of answer parts.
+- `response.answer`: A complete answer object or an incremental stream of answer parts.
+- `response.citations`: A complete list of all relevant citations.

 **Example Usage:**